Kitware/CMake/Help/command/execute_process.rst

  * .. versionchanged:: 4.0
-     On Windows platforms, if the command runs a ``.bat`` or ``.cmd`` script, it is automatically executed through the command interpreter, ``cmd /c``.
+     On Windows platforms, if the command runs a ``.bat`` or ``.cmd`` script, it is automatically executed through the command interpreter with ``cmd /c call ...``.
-     However, paths with spaces may fail if a "short path" is not available.

  No intermediate shell is used, so shell operators such as ``>`` are treated as normal arguments.